dwitka/ManiMaps/README.md

 ### Project Description
 ManiMaps is currently a working python application that uses the Google Maps API to extract data.
 Access to the app is gained through a CLI.

-The ***distance.py*** module extracts distances between addresses.
 It reads a standard text file where each line consists of an address, it builds an http request and sends it to google's servers.
 The app receives a json response which is then refined and structured.

+The ***distance.py*** module extracts distances between addresses.

 The ***geocode.py*** module returns a list of the longitude/latitude coordinates for addresses given.

+The ***durations.py*** module returns an asymmetric durations matrix.

 Future versions will incorprate a TSP algorithm to calculate an optimal route.